-Sarah works on Bustle's news team covering policy, politics, and current events, with a particular focus on women's issues.
+Sarah works on Bustle's news team covering policy, politics, and current events, with a focus on women's issues.
 She also works as a freelance writer, research consultant, and advocate, specializing in domestic and international policy and politics, human rights, women's issues, and multisector collaboration.